khaapamaki/ColorSchemeManipulator/readme.md

 + Interpolation for looping values (= hue)
 + Unit tests
 + Add declaration field to CliArg and write them (used in quick help)
-+ Parsing of string argumnents (mostly to doubles) before-hand to optimize for speed
++ Parsing of string arguments (mostly to doubles) before-hand to optimize for speed
 + Support for Visual Studio Code
 + Support for CSS and HTML files?
 What else?
 + Presets for quick operations